 When a Filipina decides to get married, she and her partner will have to go through a series of consultation with their parents and relatives.
 And preparation does not only involve setting up the venue, deciding on the food to serve and souvenirs to give, inviting the guests, and the like.
 There’s something her soon-to-be-husband has to do before they can walk down the aisle—and that’s giving dowry.

-Dowry and marriage in the Philippines has become more than just a form of paying respect to the woman and her family.
+Dowry and marriage in the Philippines have become more than just a form of paying respect to the woman and her family.
 Here’s why.

 What Is Dowry?

 Dowry and marriage in the Philippines is a strong testament to how dear and valued a Filipino woman is.
 In the Middle East and India, the dowry system is common.
 The dowry is the act of offering something valuable to the bride’s family by the groom.
 It could be jewelry, cash, land, or other valuable items.
 It is given as payment for raising a daughter.
 In the Philippines, this practice is different than in other countries.
 A dowry here in the Philippines is given to the daughter before the marriage to provide the couple something to start their life with.
 In the Philippines, the Bagobos and Muslim tribes are the ones who usually practice giving dowries during marriages.

 The giving of a dowry is more commonly practiced among the more affluent people.
 In India, the women give dowry to the males, which imposes a financial burden on those with daughters.
 This is one reason families in India prefer to have sons over daughters.
 Marriage for a Filipino is one of the greatest things.
 Divorce and abortion are abhorred in this Catholic country.